 With a whole team of accomplished web developers, Hotjar tasked two of their finest to build a Mobile App.
 Thinking ‘how hard could it be’, they expected the project to take a couple of weeks at most.
 Fast-forward 3,500 developer hours and $200,000, they realised it takes a lot more than a couple of tech specialists to build a mobile app.

 Their expensive error taught Hotjar many things.
-Like a phoenix from the flames they dusted off the ashes and put in place a Customer Validation process.
-Ensuring that all future developments are customer-centric and qualified through the beta-testing of a MVP.
+Like a phoenix from the flames, they dusted off the ashes and put in place a Customer Validation process.
+Ensuring that all future developments are customer-centric and qualified through the beta-testing of an MVP.

-Hotjar is not alone in losing copious amounts of money and resources due to underestimating the app building process.
+Hotjar is not alone in losing copious amounts of money and resources due to underestimating the app-building process.
 Less than 0.01% of apps become financially viable.
-Poor user experiences, unnecessary features, and buggy interfaces are all too common when cost is prioritised over quality, or when companies believe that their developers could nail a world-class digital product on their first attempt.
+Poor user experiences, unnecessary features, and buggy interfaces are all too common when the cost is prioritised over quality, or when companies believe that their developers could nail a world-class digital product on their first attempt.

 - Focus on the primary purpose of the app and discover your MVP.
 Define what the user wants, and compare that to what the user needs.
 Everyone has their list of dreams, aspirations, and wants, but it is essential to be pragmatic and realistic.
 Waracle conducts specialist Discovery Workshops, and our team of experts are adept at understanding your needs and defining the possible.